JuliaRobotics/RoME.jl/README.md

 ## Introduction

-Robot Motion Estimate (RoME.jl) is part of the overall [Caesar.jl](https://www.github.com/JuliaRobotics/Caesar.jl) and provides a set of graph variables, factors, and utility features for robotics-related navigation, tracking, and mapping (i.e. SLAM).
-RoME.jl helps build front-ends using the [Multi-modal iSAM] backend solver which is implemented over at [IncrementalInference.jl](https://github.com/JuliaRobotics/IncrementalInference.jl).
+Robot Motion Estimate (RoME.jl) is part of the overall [Caesar.jl][cjl-url] and provides a set of graph variables, factors, and utility features for robotics-related navigation, tracking, and mapping (i.e. SLAM).
+RoME.jl helps build front-ends using the [Multi-modal iSAM] backend solver which is implemented over at [IncrementalInference.jl][iif-url].
 See [the related references of interest here](http://www.juliarobotics.org/Caesar.jl/latest/refs/literature/).
 Most notably, this package provides common navigation-type variables and factors to be included in more general [DistributedFactorGraphs.jl](https://github.com/JuliaRobotics/DistributedFactorGraphs.jl) graph objects.

 [NavAbility.io](http://www.navability.io) helps the with administration and support of the Caesar.jl community, please reach out for any additional information (info@navability.io) or via the caesarjl Slack badge-link above.
 ## Installation